sarmadiali98/ReLico/README.md

 ## Steps to Run

 1. **Ensure Models Are in the Input Directory**:
-   Place `.rebeca` files in the following directory:
+   Place `.rebeca` files in the following directory (Optional, two sample files are already in the following directory):
    `src/test/resources/org/rebecalang/compiler/modelcompiler/models`

 2. **Run the Compiler**: